Eight Design Trends Tech Companies Should Know in 2023

 Interactivity and Animation

 Adding interactive and gamified elements to a website is an increasingly popular way to keep users in the driver’s seat of their experience.
-Inviting and animated components can round out a website and ensure potential customers remain engaged.
+Inviting and animated components can round out a website and keep users engaged.

 Image Left: apollo.io